-I took a trip to the Towers and met Matthew Gauzy a week ago, and I insisted that we fit all of his possessions into my car, rig his bike to the backside, and drive west together to Ten Sleep.
-Matt is a swashbuckler in all of the right ways.
-He flew to Montreal from France with plans to ride a recumbent through the U.S. and South America—for TWO YEARS.
-In an utterly adorable French accent, Matt spoke of his mountain town, close to Chamonix.
-(Matt said many things in his adorable accent; most of our conversations went like this:
+I took a trip to Wyoming where I met Matthew Gauzy, and it wasn’t long before I insisted that we fit all of his possessions into my car, rig his bike to the backside, and drive to Ten Sleep.
+Matthew had flown to Montreal from France with plans to ride a recumbent through the U.S. and South America for the next two years.

+He was excited to go climbing for a few days and I was glad to have found a partner.
 We drove into the canyon, eyes wide open in absolute reverence at the beautiful cliffs.
 They seemed never-ending.
 We made our campsite by the river and spent most of our days at the French Cattle Range.
-If I didn’t have a Vedauwoo date to keep, I could have stayed many weeks to climb the perfect crimps and endless mono pockets.

-That’s how Seth led his first 10, Thor (5.10a), at World Domination.
+Matthew’s friend from Mount Rushmore, Seth Webster, found our campsite and stayed and climbed with us.
+I goaded him into trying Thor, his first 5.10a, at World Domination wall.
 With Matt on belay, I ran over and grabbed Seth’s camera to snap some shots of him working through the diagonal crack.
-As I stared through the lens, I thought about some of my first outdoor leads.
-They now seem like a lifetime ago.
-A few years go by and it’s a suddenly a completely different lens you’re looking through.
+As I stared through the lens, I thought my first time leading outdoors.
+Those moments seem like a lifetime ago.
+A few years go by and you are suddenly looking through a completely different lens.

-At some point, for all climbers, you start to let how “hard” you climb define you.
-The accolades of climbing success can be great, but when I’m sixty and crushing 5.7, I’ll know my reasons for continuing to climb.
+At some point, I started to let how “hard” I climbed define me.
+The accolades of climbing success can be great, but when I’m sixty and crushing 5.7, I want my reasons for climbing to be for the love of it.
 Rock climbing should be about being alive, open, and attuned to what you’re feeling and experiencing, and the people you’re feeling and experiencing it with.

 I hope the lens keeps changing, because that means I’m still changing.